zaboople/essay/Ethics/FreeWill.md

 ----

-<sup>1</sup> It turns out Max Beer made this point in 1907.
-He was a Marxist Communist, however, and otherwise had views on ethics, will, and propaganda that I can't vouch for.
+<sup>1</sup> It turns out Max Beer made the judge vs. criminal argument in 1907.
+He was a Marxist Communist, however, and otherwise had views on ethics, will, and propaganda that I can't vouch for and won't go near - broken clock/twice a day...

-<sup>2</sup> My omniscience machine might be attributed to La Place's "demon", although La Place didn't call it a demon, and obviously a lot of others would call it a monotheistic God.
+<sup>2</sup> My omniscience machine might be attributed to La Place's "demon", although La Place didn't call it a demon, and obviously a lot of others would call it a monotheistic God favoring "predestination".

 ----